|MOBILE WEB BLOG FACEBOOK TWITTER NEW|

 Q.10 - What do you do ?Ahhh, I get asked this quite often.
-I keep my work and my "Netting" quite separate.....but I can tell you that I spent 32 years in the Computer (IT) Industry since 1977 and was most recently managing the Technical Services for a large organisation with responsibility mainly for the Asia/Pacific region until September 2009.
+I keep my work and my "Netting" quite separate.....but I can tell you that I spent over 30 years in the Computer (IT) Industry.
 Since then I've basically retired and am working at two local hospitals part-time.
 It's not such a bad life!

 Q.11 - Who are you ?After I wandered thru the Web for a while, I got sick of endless home pages with long diatribes about the site owner so I decided I wouldn't promote myself on this site.
 This seems to frustrate some people - oh well !

 Q.12 - Why do you change your email id all the time ?It's just that I have a number of different accounts.
 I direct all mail to one mailbox usually.
-For the record, just send to the blackstump webmaster as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
-(GRRRR!!!) - and if you're a spammer don't bother, I delete you!
+For the record, just use the contact form on the privacy page as I don't list email addresses anymore because I'm sick and tired of receiving endless "spam" e-mails.
+(GRRRR!!!) - and if you're a spammer don't bother, I auto delete you!

 Q.15 - What is the date next to the URL you have listed ?The date is simply the date that the URL was added to this site.
 It doesn't reflect the last update date of the listed site - I have no chance of checking the last update date of over 23,500 sites !

-Q.16 - How can I help you ?Just read the answer to Q.15 and support our sponsors - that will do !!
+Q.16 - How can I help you ?Just read the answer to Q.0 and also support our main advertiser - that will do !!

 Q.17 - How has the site changed over the years ?Hmmm, take a peek at the Internet Archive - very groovy !